 Bike Multitools

-If you are going any further than the coffee shop down the street, every rider should keep a multi-tool handy and ready for any mishaps that may happen while on the road or trail.
+If you are going any further than the coffee shop down the street, every rider should keep a multi-tool handy and ready for any mishaps while on the road or trail.
 Our favorite multi-tools are easy to use and have enough variety to come in handy in almost any scenario.

 Bike Apparrel